 6. GENERAL MEETINGS

-(a) The Annual General Meeting of the Association shall be held as soon as possible after the end of the financial year, at such time and place as the Committee may decide, but in any case not later than September 30th in each year;
+(a) The Annual General Meeting of the Association shall be held as soon as possible after the end of the financial year, at such time and place as the Committee may decide, but no later than September 30th in each year;

 (b) The business of that meeting shall be to receive and discuss a report from the Committee and a summary of the Treasurer's accounts, to discuss questions relating to the structure and management of the Association, to elect members of the Committee, to elect an Auditor, and to transact such other business as members may wish to bring forward.
 The meeting shall be conducted in accordance with standard meeting procedure;